- Intro offer:50,000 miles

-Start by spending at least $3,000 on your card within three months of account opening so you can earn 90,000 bonus miles and 10,000 Medallion Qualification Miles.
-Offer ends 11/10/2021.
+Start by spending at least $2,000 on your card within three months of account opening so you can earn 50,000 bonus miles.
 When you’re ready to book future travel, take advantage of the 3x miles rewards on Delta purchases and purchases made directly with hotels.
 But in the meantime, you can also start building your Delta SkyMiles balance with 2x rewards at restaurants and U.S. supermarkets.

 Once your travel plans pick up again, enjoy all the cardholder perks you’re eligible for, from priority boarding and lounge access to free first checked bags (for you and others on your itinerary) and the annual companion pass.